ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Meta Version

-Given that the major version of Meta has changed, it is necessary to reconfigure the metadata when upgrading from the earlier version to Altibase 7.3.
+Given that the major version of Meta has changed, **it is necessary to reconfigure the metadata when upgrading from the earlier version to Altibase 7.3**.

 ##### Communication Protocol Version